tencent cloud

 2. Click Create on the Function Service page.

 3. On the Create page, select Template and search for springboot and webfunc.
-In the search results, select SpringBootToDoApplication and click Next as shown below:
+In the search results, select SpringBootToDoApplication and click Next, as shown in the following figure:

 4. Keep the default configuration and click Complete to complete the function creation.